jwszolek/cdc-replication-hadoop/README.md

 * Hive 2.3.2 with ACID support
 * Spark 2.3
 * OrcFile format
-* Metastore table for keeping logs about current processes running
+* Metastore table for keeping logs about current processes running.
+Accessed to it is over AWS API-Gateway.
+DynamoDB used as a data storage layer.
 * [MySQL Debezium connector to Kafka](https://debezium.io/docs/connectors/mysql/)
 * [Airflow scheduler](https://airflow.apache.org/index.html)